42nd Parliament of Ontario

 The 42nd Legislative Assembly of Ontario was a legislature of the province of Ontario, Canada.
-The membership was set by the 2018 Ontario general election and sat for two sessions until it was dissolved on May 3, 2022 in advance of the 2022 Ontario general election.
+The membership was set by the 2018 Ontario general election and sat for two sessions until it was dissolved on May 3, 2022, in advance of the 2022 Ontario general election.

-The government, a majority, was formed by the Progressive Conservative Party with leader Doug Ford serving as Premier of Ontario.
+A majority government was formed by the Progressive Conservative Party with leader Doug Ford serving as Premier of Ontario.
 The Official Opposition, and the only other recognized party, was the Ontario New Democratic Party led by Andrea Horwath.
 The Ontario Liberal Party and Green Party of Ontario also elected members to seats in the legislature, but neither elected enough MPPs for official party status.
 At dissolution, the New Blue Party of Ontario and the Ontario Party each had one MPP, but also lacked official party status.

 Ford was officially sworn in as Premier of Ontario by the Lieutenant Governor of Ontario on June 29, 2018.
-The first session of the 42nd Legislative Assembly was opened on July 11, 2018 with the election of Ted Arnott as Speaker.
+The first session of the 42nd Legislative Assembly was opened on July 11, 2018, with the election of Ted Arnott as Speaker.